gcamerli/rust-play/README.md

 $ cargo build # To compile our package and store the binary under target/debug
 $ cargo build --release # To compile our package and store the binary under target/release
 $ cargo run # To run our binary
+$ cargo update # To update the version of all the dependencies
 ```

 ### **Playground**